BrightFlair/init/README.md

 # AWS server initialisation

+Scripts to automate deployment of different types of AWS infrastructure.

+Each INIT_TYPE has its own directory within the repository, containing at least an `_init` script.

 ## ec2

 To use this repository when launching a new instance, paste the following user data into step 3: